Disclaimer: I don’t own the Lancers and have made no profit from this story.

 Apparently, he had an older brother, Scott Garrett Lancer; a Boston dandy no less and at first Claire thought she might set her sights on him until she’d learned he was six years older and that he’d commanded men in the Civil War.
 Older meant wiser and she was pulling a con.
 She needed vulnerability and Johnny suited her needs just perfectly.

-Claire was a very astute business woman, who wasn’t averse to using her beauty to get what she wanted to get her hands on some of Lancer’s money.
+Claire was a very astute business woman, who wasn’t averse to using her beauty to get what she wanted and she wanted to get her hands on some of Lancer’s money.

 Johnny was still chewing.
 “You alright, Claire?” he asked his mouth still partially full.